catanelindao/WikiReader-Fixes/README.md

 Supports light mode, dark mode and Material You dynamic colors

-**This fork: testing changes on text formatting, hyperlinks and opening wikipedia links**
+**This fork: testing changes on text formatting, hyperlinks, opening wikipedia links and multi-language support**

 </div>